ucsb-cs56-projects/cs56-games-Go/README.md

 A gui version of the Chinese board game called Go.
 README file updated by Nicholas Abrahan & Keith Waldron, CS56, W14, Proj1;
+Previously only contained "How to Run" and a screenshot.

 # The Current State of the Project